Jai-Dhiman/subatomic-trading-bot/docs/EXECUTIVE_SUMMARY.md

 1. **10 Households ("Nodes")**
    - Each has a battery (13.5 kWh capacity)
-   - Each has an LSTM AI model predicting its energy usage
+   - Each has a Transformer AI model predicting its energy usage
    - Each makes autonomous trading decisions
    - Each learns from its own data (privacy-preserving)